pdidev/pdi/CONTRIBUTING.md

 To make you known to others, please join the PDI slack channel at https://pdidev.slack.com

-# Branching model

-Each feature should be developed in answer to a requirement described in an issue.
-Each feature should be implemented in its own branch based on the `main` branch.
-Draft pull requests should be created on github early to discuss design choices.
-Branches should be rebased on `main` before integration.

-Bug fixes should be developed on the latest release branch.
-The release branch should then be merged into main.

 # PDI Coding style

 ## API levels